8 Types of Owls in Kentucky

 8. Spotting Owl

-Lastly, these birds are listed on this list of the different types of owls in Kentucky.
+Lastly, these birds are listed on Kentucky’s list of the different types of owls.
 Spotting Owls in Kentucky can be a thrilling experience.
 When attempting to identify these birds of prey, there are various factors to consider.
 Owls have several distinguishing qualities that set them apart from other birds.

 The form of the owl’s head is the first thing you should look for.
 Owls have a particular head shape that distinguishes them from other birds.
 Their heads are broad and round, with wide eyes.
 Their ears are likewise positioned on the sides of their heads, which aids in hearing prey.